-The issue is not what facts can lead a factfinder to deduce that there may have been discrimination but rather how persuasive the deduction must be before the trial court can require a statement of reasons from the striking party.
-The California Supreme Court engaged in a thorough analysis below, concluded the different phrases did not establish different burdens, and correctly identified the burden at the prima facie case stage as requiring that the objecting party show that it is more likely than not that the other party's challenges, if unexplained, were based on impermissible group bias.
+The issue is not what facts can lead to a deduction that there may have been discrimination but rather how persuasive the deduction must be before the trial court requires a statement of reasons.
+The supreme court below engaged in a thorough analysis, concluded the different phrases did not establish different burdens, and correctly identified the burden as being to show that it is more likely than not that the challenges, if unexplained, were based on impermissible group bias.

-California strongly disputes at the outset the implication in petitioner's brief that the California standard makes it easier for a party to discriminate than the standard he proposes.
-It must be remembered that it was California's landmark Wheeler decision that rejected the "virtually impossible" showing required by this Court's decision in Swain v.
-Alabama, 380 U.S. 202 (1965), and permitted - for the first time anywhere - a party to show discrimination in jury selection on a case-by-case basis.
+California strongly disputes at the outset the implication of petitioner that the California standard makes it easier for a party to discriminate than the standard he proposes.
+It was California's landmark Wheeler decision that rejected the "virtually impossible" showing required by this Court's decision in Swain v.
+Alabama, 380 U.S. 202 (1965), and permitted-for the first time anywhere-a party to show discrimination in jury selection on a case-by-case basis.
 Batson did not reject Wheeler; it embraced it.
-However, petitioner, and the Ninth Circuit, misread Batson as endorsing a "reasonable inference" test.
+Petitioner, and the Ninth Circuit, misread Batson as endorsing a "reasonable inference" test.
 This is no test at all.
-Or, more precisely, it is a test with such a low threshold as to disrupt voir dire even where it is more probable than not that the striking party was not engaging in discriminatory jury selection.
+Or, more precisely, it is a test with such a low threshold as to disrupt voir dire, infringe on the State's interest in its peremptory challenge scheme, and interfere with the striking party's significant (sometimes constitutional) interest in preserving work-product and attorney-client privileges even where it is more probable than not that the striking party was not engaging in discriminatory jury selection.
 Batson does not sanction such a test, which can lead to abusive motions and delays in jury selection.
-The California Supreme Court's historic Wheeler standard has served litigants well in rooting out discrimination in jury selection without leading to undue trial delays.
-And it has not precluded trial courts from recognizing legitimate prima facie cases, as even a limited review of California Supreme Court cases demonstrates.
-Petitioner presents no persuasive reason to reject Wheeler and certainly fails to show that its standard violates the Constitution.
+The California Supreme Court's historic Wheeler standard has served litigants well in rooting out discrimination and avoiding those adverse consequences.
+And it has not precluded trial courts from recognizing prima facie cases, as even a limited review of California Supreme Court cases demonstrates. $\frac{3}{2}$ Petitioner presents no persuasive reason to reject Wheeler and certainly fails to show that its standard violates the Constitution.